 The principles of res judicata generally apply to arbitration awards.
 A confirmed award is treated as a judgment of the court, and even unconfirmed awards have been given preclusive effect provided the elements of res judicata are satisfied.
 See Jacobson v.
 Fireman's Fund Ins.
 Co., 111 F.3d 261, 267-68 (2d Cir.
-1997) ("We therefore hold ... that res judicata and collateral estoppel apply to issues resolved by arbitration 'where there has been a final determination on the merits, notwithstanding a lack of confirmation of the award".) (citation omitted).
+1997) ("We therefore hold ... that res judicata and collateral estoppel apply to issues resolved by arbitration 'where there has been a final determination on the merits, notwithstanding a lack of confirmation of the award'.") (citation omitted).
 But see Dean Witter Reynolds, Inc. v.
-Byrd, 470 U.S. 213, 222 (1985) ("it is far from certain that arbitration proceedings will have any preclusive effect on the litigation of nonarbitrable federal claims").
+Byrd, 470 U.S. 213, 222 (1985) ("it is far from certain that arbitration of nonarbitrable federal claims").